joehutchison10/Calculating-User-Churn-Rates-with-SQL/README.md

-### Now we have a binary status for customers who are subscribed and unsubscribed, during January, February and March.
-Thus we can tally unsubscribed and subscribed customers for each month using the "GROUP BY" month command, and then do the maths!
+### Now we have a binary status for each customer, who is sorted by their segment, representing if they are subscribed or unsubscribed, during January, February and March.
+Using SUM, we can now tally unsubscribed and subscribed customers for each month using the "GROUP BY" month command, and plug the output into our Churn Rate equation!.

 status_aggregate AS
 (SELECT
   month,
-  SUM(is_active_87) as sum_active_87,
+  SUM(is_active_87) as sum_active_87,by
   SUM(is_active_30) as sum_active_30,
   SUM(is_canceled_87) as sum_canceled_87,
   SUM(is_canceled_30) as sum_canceled_30